 She had a plate and screws inserted into her arm.

 Shortly after her fall, Regina filled out a form on my website to Get a Free Consultation with me.
 She wanted to know if I could represent her.
 In particular, she wanted to hire an attorney who had several settlements for shoulder surgeries.
 I’m proud to say that I have.

 But that was not it.
 She wanted to hire a lawyer who had several slip and fall settlements.
 I have.
 After we spoke on the phone, she hired me.
 And off too work I went.

-Her physical therapist noted that Helen’s range of motion was severely limited on her shoulder and other body parts.
+Her physical therapist noted that Regina’s range of motion was severely limited on her shoulder and other body parts.